robertocirillo/mcp-bridge/docs/PROJECT_CONTEXT.md

   * `async run_query(query: str, max_steps: Optional[int] = None, server_name: Optional[str] = None) -> Any`:

     * Executes the agent loop via mcp-use with the given query.
+    * Runs query-level guardrails before and after the model execution path.
     * If `max_steps` is provided and > 0, overrides default `max_steps`.
   * `steps_used`: integer, number of steps used in the last run (if available from mcp-use).
   * `last_server_used`: optional name of the last tool/server used.